Content warning, highlight the hidden text between the lines:

 "You broke into my place?" slurred Alicia.
 "You killed your own cat?"

-"What?!
-Oh.
-My.
-God.
-No!
-My fwuffy widdle presh-presh?"
-Party Girl planted her fists on her hips, aghast at the suggestion.
-"I made Janice do it."
-Party Girl shrugged.
 "What?
 I'll get another.
 And this isn't a conversation.
 It's a unilogue."
-She turned and shouted into the stands, "Hey everyone, check out who's holding the belt, just like I pinky promised!"
-America's favorite brat nuzzled the bloodstained championship gold on her shoulder.
-"And I'm holding onto this until next week when we make it official.
-You didn't do a very good job taking care of it."
+She turned and shouted into the stands, "Hey everyone, check out who's holding the belt, just like I pinky promised!
+And I'm holding onto this until next week when we make it official.
+You didn't do a very good job taking care of it," she said, nuzzling the bloodstained championship gold on her shoulder.
+She turned to leave through the curtain.
+"Play my hype video!
+You guys are totally going to love it."

 Sabrina rolled through the curtain on a stretcher as another team of paramedics surrounded Alicia and prepared her for a similar exit.

 "Don't forget the jungle jail!" cried Party Girl with unfaked cheer.
-She lowered her voice and held a hand to the side of her mouth, "Wouldn't want to get caught in there!"
+Everything, from the monkey bars with broken glass underneath to the parallel bars to the fireman’s pole, had been wrapped--woven, really--in a hostile, tangled excess of barbed wire, with a thick net of the stuff haphazardly stretched from one piece of climbing equipment to the next, encircling the structure.
+She lowered her voice and held a hand to the side of her mouth.
+"Wouldn't want to get caught in there!"

 The shot opened once again on the Look in extreme close-up.
 "Of course, I saved the best for last.
-This is seriously tight, you guys," said Party Girl, mugging to the camera one last time before the big reveal.
+This is seriously tight, you guys," said Party Girl, mugging to camera one last time before the big reveal.
 "My castle!"

-Party Girl pointed the camera back at her masterpiece.
-A thumbtack mosaic adorned every inch of the walls, and at the center of the room sat a diabolical throne, wrapped--practically encrusted--in barbed wire.
+"And because I'm the Queen, look!
+A thorn room!
+Get it?!"
+The giddy socialite stepped aside from the gazebo’s first-story doorway and pointed the camera at her masterpiece.
+A thumbtack mosaic adorned every inch of the interior, and at the center of the room sat a diabolical throne wrapped--practically encrusted--in barbed wire.
 Party Girl pointed the camera at her face, briefly revealing the runway behind her.
 "What do you think?
 Amazing, isn't it?
 It's all mine, and I'm sharing it with you!
 Best day of your life."
 Heart wipe.

 She was getting that belt back.
 Never say never in pro wrestling.